MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 ### Get new users from Office 365

 To get new users from Office 365, two bound actions on the **users** endpoint can be used: `Microsoft.NAV.getNewUsersFromOffice365` and `Microsoft.NAV.getNewUsersFromOffice365Async`.
-Both actions retrieve new users or new user information from the Office 365 portal but former one is designed for delegated admins and it runs synchronous and latter one schedules a background job which makes it asynchronous. `Microsoft.NAV.getNewUsersFromOffice365Async` returns a link to the scheduled job where you can track the progress.
+Both actions retrieve new users or new user information from the Office 365 portal but former one is designed for delegated admins and it runs synchronous and latter one schedules a background job, which makes it asynchronous. `Microsoft.NAV.getNewUsersFromOffice365Async` returns a link to the scheduled job where you can track the progress.
 You can also track the progress by issuing a [GET scheduledJobs](api/dynamics_scheduledjob_get.md) on the users entity.
-Note that existing, unchanged users will not be updated with these actions.
+Existing, unchanged users won't be updated with these actions.

 ## Handling tenant extensions

-Add-on extensions which are already published to the tenant can be installed and uninstalled.
+Add-on extensions, which are already published to the tenant can be installed and uninstalled.
 Per-tenant extensions can be uploaded and installed.
 To get the list of all extensions on the tenant, issue a [GET extensions](api/dynamics_extension_get.md).
-This will return the packageId needed for installing and uninstalling extensions.
+This returns the packageId needed for installing and uninstalling extensions.

 ### Installing and uninstalling published add-on extensions